dos1/flow3r-firmware/docs/badge/assembly.rst

 3. Ensure the two board-to-board connectors are aligned.
 You can stare through the side of the PCB sandwich to check if things look okay.

-Take five screws and the allen key and screw the two PCBs together, alongside with the metal battery case on the bottom.
-Be *very* gentle with the torque - overtorqueing the screws can rip off the standoffs on the top PCB!
+Take five screws and the Allen wrench and screw the two PCBs together, alongside with the metal battery case on the bottom.
+Be *very* gentle with the torque - overtightening the screws can rip off the standoffs on the top PCB!

 Of course, if you're not using the badge with a battery, feel free to skip the battery cover.